ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ##### Key Verification Triples Transformation {#sec-end-trans-kvt}

-The following transformation steps are applied for both the `identity-triples` and `attest-key-triples`:
+The following transformation steps are applied for both the `identity-triples` and `attest-key-triples` with noted exceptions:

 {:kvt-enum: counter="ckvt" style="format Step %d."}